 “We are all working on curriculum for the students to create their own shows and use our planetarium like a presentation tool,” Rosenfield said.
 The team is looking to Gailey and future undergraduates to keep the project going when Rosenfoeld finishes his degree.

-Gailey has already conducted a few shows with the new planetarium, and used those for research, giving students tests before and after his show.
-In the post-show test, Gailey said, “most people gave the correct answer for our content question, and there were in general more favorable attitudes toward science and astronomy.”
+Gaily has already conducted a few shows with the new planetarium, and used those for research, giving students tests before and after his show.
+In the post-show test, he said, “most people gave the correct answer for our content question, and there were in general more favorable attitudes toward science and astronomy.”

 Fraser said: “Previously, if you wanted a digital planetarium that was portable you had to get a very expensive fish-eye lens to blow up the image and make it cover the whole dome.
 We’re doing this with a lower-cost design.
 This is what you can do now for less than twenty grand.”